geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

 GeoFence Server GUI
 ===================

 The GeoFence user interface is a component of the GeoServer web interface.
-You can access it from the GeoServer web interface by clicking the :guilabel:`GeoFence Server` link, found on the left side of the screen after logging in.
+You can access it from the GeoServer web interface by clicking the :guilabel:`GeoFence Data Rules` link, found on the left side of the screen after logging in.

 Rules page
 ----------